hawshemi/Linux-Optimizer/README.md

-# Ubuntu Optimizer
+# Linux Optimizer

-## This Bash script automates the optimization of your Ubuntu server.
+## This Bash script automates the optimization of your Linux server.
 ### It performs the following tasks: